 Happiness has been a journey for me.
 I wrote this on my post today , and boy …was I surprised what I wrote!

 I didn’t expect to write about the “flavor” of my happiness.
-I laugh inside because I didn’t expect Happiness to have a flavor… (haha) … But it does!
-Happiness has a taste of butterscotch ice cream or vanilla amaretto something-law, or other..
-It’s a savoring kind of taste. something that makes you wants to taste it, like, forever.
+I laugh inside because I didn’t expect “Happiness” to have a flavor… (haha) … But it does!
+Happiness has a taste of butterscotch ice cream or almond…or vanilla amaretto (for me)… It’s a savoring kind of taste. something that makes you wants to taste it, like, forever.
 I have tasted happiness but not so much until I reached fifty-something, on a consistent basis.

 I attribute this to hard work.
 Hard work involving “working on ME.”
 I have being doing tons of self-evaluation lately.
 I had a group of women it began with; yet I ended up doing most of it involving me doing it alone.
 And I’ve been consistently over the past maybe fifteen years working on it with deep, digging , introspective work.